nainarazz/nainacodes.com-old/content/posts/test-driven-development-with-react-testing-library/test-driven-development-with-react-testing-library.md

 );
 ```

+And yes, our test pass.

+![complete tests](complete-test.png)

 Congrats 🎉!
 Our TodoList is finally complete.
 And it is fully tested.
 We have a total of 3 test suites and 7 tests cases in all.
 We can have confidence that if we refactor of change something, our app won't break.

-![complete tests](complete-test.png)

 ## Summary